Progenics2025/askevo_UI_v2/PRODUCTION_FIXES.md

 ## Verification
 1. **Logo:** Refresh `chat.progenicslabs.com`.
 You should see the new logo image.
-2. **Sidebar:** The DNA icon should be gone from the top-left corner.
+2. **Sidebar:** The logo should be centered and larger.
+The DNA icon should be gone.
 3. **Speech:** If speech fails, check the toast message.
 4. **NFC:** Tap card -> Enter OTP -> Verify -> Redirect to Chat.
 5. **Voice Mode:** Speak a query.